Academic StructureBack to the list

 - Research Trip RT

-The program is organized in four phases, including a final exhibition:
+The program is organised in four phases, including a final exhibition:

 - Phase 1: Introductory Studio and Seminars (20 ECTS credits)